F1rst-Unicorn/cinit/doc/README.md

     terminate.
   * `sleeping`: The program is a cronjob waiting for the next scheduled execution.
+  * `starting`: The program of type `notify` was started and has not informed cinit about successful startup yet.
   * `running`: The program is currently running.
+  * `stopping`: The program of type `notify` has informed cinit about its shutdown.
   * `done`: The program has terminated successfully.
   * `crashed`: The program has terminated with an error code.